math218-fall2022/website/website-background.md

 -   The plots used in this background are scatterplot, density plot, contour plot, linear smoothing, side-by-side boxplots, and area plots.
 See the [ggplot2 cheat sheet](https://www.rstudio.com/wp-content/uploads/2015/03/ggplot2-cheatsheet.pdf) for details and more plot options.

 -   The titles, axes, and legend have been removed for each plot.
-These elements can be easily added by removing the `theme()` modifier.
+These elements can be easily added by removing the `theme` and modifiers.

 ``` r
 alpha.level = 0.5